Madonna and sexuality: Social evaluations and criticisms

-— —Lisa Henderson from Pennsylvania State University (c.
-1993).

-Madonna has been often criticized due her deployment of sexuality, by different spheres, including academics and mainstream media.
-In early 1990s, Pennsylvania State University's Lisa Henderson elaborated that it became one of the reasons why some segments of society hate the singer, for challenging the sexual status quo.
+Madonna has been often criticized due her deployment of sexuality, by different sectors, including academics and mainstream media alike.
+In the early 1990s, Pennsylvania State University's Lisa Henderson elaborated that it became one of the reasons why some segments of society hate Madonna for challenging the sexual status quo.
 Media scholars Charlotte Brunsdon and Lynn Spigel, explained that she "inverted" or at least "challenged", America's notions of sex, gender and power exploring taboos.
 Essayist Hal Crowther described: "I think of Madonna as Roboslut, an alien programmed to conquer the earth by attacking our reproductive psychology".

 She received attention of groupings like feminists.
 Some defined her sexuality as antifeminism, while different third-wave feminists who emerged in the 1990s, embraced Madonna as a symbol of female sexuality.
 Commenting about her divisive feminist reception, researcher Brian McNair held that "pro and anti-porn feminist made of her a symbol of all that was good or bad (depending on their viewpoint)".
-Notable supporters included Paglia, whom decried Madonna's feminist critics at some stage by saying "the simplistic feminism of those 'hangdog dowdies and parochial prudes' that critici[z]e Madonna's brash sexual image is inadequate to explain the impact of this pop icon on million of woman and girls.

-Madonna in 2012 during the MDNA Tour.
-While she drew praise, others have criticized her exhibitionism during her entire career, intensified while aging.
+Paglia was one of her earliest feminist supporters.

-During the height of her popularity, reactions and reception amid the youth culture, especially from young females were also addressed.
-Author Roy Shuker describes that her "transgressions of sexuality" was perhaps viewed as "extremely disturbing", but as a source of much "pleasure" for a portion of her fandom.
-Similarly, James Naremore reported in the 1990s, that adolescent girls construct relevance between Madonna's sexuality and their own conditions of existence.
-English musicologist Sheila Whiteley observed a substantial portion of positive reactions, citing that she was viewed by others as "acting responsibly" in bringing sex to the fore, so forcing the media, schools and parents alike to confront the "inconsistencies inherent" in the public attitude towards female sexuality.
-Providing a retrospective, Stephanie Rosenbloom from The New York Times explains: "Never had we seen someone so bold, so powerful, so sexually aggressive who was not a man".
-Mixing audience reaction with his owns, Daryl Deino from The New York Observer asserted retrospectively in 2017:
+During the height of her popularity, reactions and reception amid the youth culture of her time were addressed.
+Author Roy Shuker describes that her transgressions of sexuality was perhaps viewed as "extremely disturbing" or as a source of "pleasure" for others among her fandom.
+In the 1990s, James Naremore believes that some adolescent girls construct relevance between Madonna's sexuality and their own conditions of existence.
+English musicologist Sheila Whiteley observed positive reactions, citing that she was viewed by others as "acting responsibly" in bringing sex to the fore, so forcing the media, schools and parents alike to confront the "inconsistencies inherent" in the public attitude towards female sexuality.
+Providing a retrospective, Stephanie Rosenbloom from The New York Times explains her stance: "Never had we seen someone so bold, so powerful, so sexually aggressive who was not a man".
+Daryl Deino from The New York Observer made a similar observation in 2017, in which, defined her as a "conductor of her own" and deemed her as a revolutionary.